Hope (expectation): Tiqvah (Strong’s 8615)

-“For I know the plans that I have for you,” declares YHWH, “plans of peace and not of evil, to give you a future and a hope [w-tiq’vah].
+“For I know the plans that I have for you,” declares YHWH, “plans of prosperity and not for disaster, to give you a future and a hope [w-tiq’vah].
 Then you will call upon Me and come and pray to Me, and I will listen to you.
 You will seek Me and find Me when you search for Me with all your heart.
-I will be found by you,” declares YHWH.
+I will let Myself be found by you,” declares YHWH.

-In your pain, seek out God with all your heart.
+In your pain and in your tears, seek out God with every fibre of your being.
 You will find Him and He will rescue you!

 Are you a prisoner?
 Be a prisoner of hope!

 In 539 BCE Cyrus the Great, King of Persia, defeated the Babylonians and the exiled Jews were given leave to return home as vassals of the Persian King.
 Zechariah was a prophet during this time.
 Once prisoners in a foreign land, Zechariah spoke God’s words of hope to the Jewish people: